What’s In Store? June 2019

 Transforming the in-store beauty experience

 Luxury retailer Harrods recently launched its new digitally-enabled beauty emporium, designed to deliver an immersive experience in an opulent setting.

 Director of Beauty Annalise Fard said: ‘I think as retailers we have a job to keep it exciting, and be innovative.
 We can’t continue to do the same thing and expect the same results...
 I wanted to give you a reason to come into the store.’

 Red Ant says: With the health and beauty sector predicted to grow significantly over the next few years, it makes sense for retailers to provide VIP in-store experiences which bring together the best of online and offline, with clienteling at the heart of their strategies.

-Find out more about our health and beauty clienteling app, which allows each consultant to deliver a truly personalised, one-to-one service with every customer’s details, preferences and purchases at their fingertips.
+Find out more about our beauty solutions, which allow each consultant to deliver a truly personalised, one-to-one service with every customer’s details, preferences and purchases at their fingertips.